 As a parent-to-be or a parent of young babes, it is important to get the very best information to make your decisions with.
-I'm updating these links twice a day for you to have a one stop shop.
+I'm updating these links daily for you to have a one stop shop for information.

 If you need the best health and medical Information.